ustwo/engineering-blog/src/content/articles/getting-started-with-visionos/index.md

 }
 ```

-You will see the canvas update, it will display a pink/purple striped cube, use you mouse to move around the scene.
+You will see the canvas update, it will display a pink/purple striped cube, use your mouse to move around the scene.

 Note: No Texture/Material has been applied to this Cube, we'll cover that in another tutorial.